LearnWeb3DAO/Flash-Loans/README.md

 ![](https://i.imgur.com/HZQWDCW.png)

 Have you ever wanted to become a billionaire without having to collateralize anything?
-Well, that's flash loans. 🤑🤑
+Well, that's what flash loans are for. 🤑🤑

-In this level we will learn how to take a Flash Loan from [Aave](https://aave.com) and utilize this new concept in DeFi which doesnt exist in the web2 world.
+In this level we will learn how to take a Flash Loan from [Aave](https://aave.com) and utilize this new concept in DeFi which doesn't exist in the web2 world.
 There is no good analogy for this from the traditional finance world, since this is simply impossible outside blockchains.

 Are you excited?
 Well, I surely am 🥳🥳